 Fall brings a variety of seasonal squash to choose from.
 One of my favorites is Butternut Squash.
 Roast Butternut Squash is popular in soups, salads, or as a side dish.

-It is important to select a butternut squash that is solid matte beige and free of cuts & bruises.
-Pick it up and feel its weight.
+It is essential to select a Butternut Squash that is solid matte beige and free of cuts & bruises.
+Please pick it up and feel its weight.
 If it feels hard and heavy for its size, it should be perfectly ripe.
-Compare to other butternut squashes in the batch and you will be able to judge it better.
-If it seems like it is hollow inside (tap on it) , it is not ready to eat!
-Also, look for a stem that is brown, intact and firm to touch.
+Compare it to other butternut squashes in the batch, and you will be able to judge it better.
+If it seems hollow inside (tap on it), it is not ready to eat!
+Also, look for a brown stem, intact and firm to touch.

 I also look for one that has a longer neck than bulb at the end.
 The bulb end (rounded part) is where the seeds are, and the neck is the part you can simply slice and then cube, as pictured below.
 I

-I cut off the ends first, which gives a flat side to stand the squash up.
-I then use a chef’s knife to cut the outer skin off.
-You can also use a peeler if you prefer.
-The I separate the bulb section from the neck.
-Simply slice & cube the neck to whatever size you prefer for your recipe.
-For the bulb side, I cut as close to where the seeds are and them cube those sections.
+I recommend cutting off the ends first, which gives a flat side to stand the squash up.
+You can use a chef’s knife to cut the outer skin off, or you can use a peeler if you prefer.
+I separate the bulb section from the neck.
+Slice & cube the neck to whatever size you choose for your recipe.
+I cut as close to where the seeds are for the bulb side and cube those sections.
 Or, you can slice in half, scoop out the seeds, and then cube.

 - Preheat oven to about 375°